Forces for Good - A Handbook for Social Entrepreneurship

 What these organizations do have is attention to six practices:

 - They both advocate and serve.
 Traditionally, nonprofits do one or the other but not both.
-Running programs allows these organizations to understand the needs on the ground which then helps them to advocate for larger societal change.
+Running programs allows these organizations to understand the needs on the ground which then helps them to advocate for more substantial societal change.

 - They make markets work.
 Rather than depend on pure altruism, these nonprofits tap the power of self-interest and the laws of economics.
 They look for ways to work with businesses, sometimes even changing business practices along the way.